English Orthography – the Writing System

 The letter ‘x’

 Rarely, a single letter is used to represent multiple sounds.
-A useful example of this is the letter ‘x’, which normally represents the two letters ‘ks’ when sounded together, for example the word ‘expect’.
+A useful example of this is the letter ‘x’, which normally represents the two letters ‘ks’ when sounded together, for example in the word ‘expect’.

 The letter ‘y’

 When representing a vowel, the letter ‘y’ in final positions represents the sound ‘ee’ in words which have been borrowed from Greek.
 However, the letter ‘i’ is usually used to represent this sound when used in non-Greek words.
-Thus, the word myth is of Greek origin, while pith is a Germanic word.
-Both words rhyme and the ‘y’ and the ‘i’ perform the same function.
-It is their origin which alters the representation of the sound in written English.

 Homophone differentiation